Tantalise your taste buds and awaken your senses

 Tantalise your taste buds and awaken your senses to the delightful scenery and revered gastronomy of the Italian Piedmont region.
 We take in the delights of attractive Cuneo, marvel at the delicacies and verdant vistas of the Langhe region, and experience all the class and architectural aplomb of tremendous Turin.

-Our holiday begins this morning as we meet in our dedicated Departure Office in St Pancras International station and take the Eurostar in Standard Premier Class direct to Lyon.
-We arrive in the afternoon and after time to settle in to our hotel we head out into the city for a walking tour.
+Our holiday begins this morning as we meet in our dedicated Departure Office in St Pancras International station and take the Eurostar in Standard Premier Class direct* to Lyon.
+We arrive in the afternoon and head out into the city for a walking tour.
 Lyon is seen by many to be the gastronomic capital of France.
 The city is renowned for its variety of traditional French food options, with multitudes of establishments offering Haute, nouvelle and bouchon cuisine.

 Our guided tour takes us through the delightfully charming streets of the city's Old Town district, complete with its Renaissance painted houses.
 This quarter of Lyon is brimming with small corner cafés, and quaint restaurants line the cobbled streets.
 After taking in the city's main sights we enjoy an evening meal at a 'bouchon', a Lyonnaise restaurant serving traditional, local food.